Welcome Zero-Code! Goodbye Low-Code

 Power over the application will still be sacrificed by going the zero code route instead of software development.
 It’s one thing to have no leverage or say over your technology stack, but not understanding your system inside and out will lead to a slew of security and stability issues.
 What happens if the corporation that provides the zero-code platform is bought out or goes out of business?
 Even worse, what if they have a domestic security violation, exposing you and your mission-critical system?

-How will zero code help your business grow?
+How will Without code help your business grow?

 Imagine that someone in your banking, accounting, or HR department requests a new tool or software to help them with their job.
 Other responsibilities overburden IT.
 When IT responds to the letter, it’s sometime after the deadline has passed, and most people have forgotten about it.
 Zero-code platforms fully alter the operation.
 Rather than putting pressure on IT, they place production control in the hands of the same market users who have an idea for a new tool or application.
 Zero-code creation frameworks enable developers to rapidly and easily produce software of any size without the need for extensive testing or requirement preparation.